 - Turn off heat, add sour cream, and stir till well combined.

 - Serve over pasta or rice.
 Top with parsley and paprika, if using.
-Serve with a vegetable, too – I like steamed broccoli with a drizzle of butter.
+Serve with a vegetable, too – I like steamed broccoli with a drizzle of melted butter.

 Reader question: What classic recipes did you grow up eating?